Wonderland Amusement Park (Indianapolis): 1909–1911

 Flush with the success of 1908, ownership moved forward with expansion plans for Wonderland, moving eastward toward Irvington, an Indianapolis suburb (since merged into the larger city) that prohibited the sale of alcoholic beverages within its city limits.
 By mid-March, the already-wary neighbors became alarmed when the rumored plans for a new beer garden on the newly extended park property were confirmed.
 On March 23, a petition drive by a coalition of area mother's groups ("Send a Petition to Wonderland") was reported by the Indianapolis News.
 The mother's groups, assisted by members of various regional temperance groups, requested that Wonderland withdraw its application for a liquor license and asserted that the detrimental effects of liquor would not only adversely affect those who would attend the park but also those who "would no longer patronize the resort."

 The next day, the application was withdrawn.
 Instead of a German beer garden, a German Village would be installed instead.
 While the park announcement publicly acknowledge the petitions, the deciding point was made by the Indianapolis Brewers Exchange, whose truckers started boycotting the park once the controversy arose.
 The brewers, fearful of the brouhaha spreading to them, united behind the truckers and the mother's groups.

 The contretemps did not help the park's attempt to battle a national trend of declining amusement park traffic.
 By the middle of the 1909 season, attendance had become so poor that the park no longer maintained a full-time operating schedule.
 Eventually, the park would open only for "special events" in which various organizations would rent the grounds and equipment for private parties.

 In 1909–1911, the primary patron was the International Interdenominational County Fair, with the proceeds of the festivities benefitting the Summer Mission for Sick Children, a local charity.
-The fair's organizers were responsible for promotion, stating in its ads for the 1911 fair that Wonderland had newly renovated its Shoot-the-Chutes and scenic railway rides.
+The fair's organizers were responsible for promotion, stating in its ads for the 1911 fair that Wonderland had newly renovated its shoot the chute and scenic railway rides.